A Day In The Life of... a Progress Lifeline Installer

 My name is Lisa and I’ve been working for Progress Lifeline as a Telecare Installer for almost 3 years.
 I have previously worked in customer services for most of my working career but felt ready for a new direction with more focus on helping people in a practical and customer-facing role.
 The Installer role at Progress Lifeline really appealed to me.

 Progress Lifeline offers Technology Enabled Care services (TECs) including personal pendant alarms, Telecare equipment, remote monitoring and emergency home response for independent living in Lancashire.
 The service is ideal for people who are elderly and concerned about falling, people with conditions such as epilepsy, and people living with dementia but anyone who feels like they would benefit from a personal pendant alarm and 24 hour remote home monitoring can have the Progress Lifeline service.
-You can find more information about Telecare for people with a chronic or acute medical conditions on our Progress Lifeline website here.
+You can find more information about Telecare for people with a chronic or acute medical conditions here.

 Each day as an Installer for the Progress Lifeline service is different and varied.
 I may be assigned three or four installations across Lancashire which can mean a lot of travelling.
 I also visit properties to check and test equipment and I complete urgent installations, which are normally requested due to hospital discharge where the Progress Lifeline Telecare equipment is necessary for the customer to safely return home from hospital.